 How to contact our firm in relation to the use of Your Personal Data

-If you have any questions or comments about this document, or wish to make contact to exercise any of your rights set out within it please contact: The Data Controller, Hardy’s Financial Advisers, 1 Belmont Office Park, 232 Belmont Road, Belfast, BT4 2AW
+If you have any questions or comments about this document, or wish to make contact to exercise any of your rights set out within it please contact: The Data Controller, Hardy’s Financial Advisers, 9 Norwood Avenue, BELFAST, BT4 2EE.

 If we feel we have a legal right not to deal with your request, or to action, it in different way to how you have requested, we will inform you of this at the time.

 You should also contact this firm as soon as possible on you becoming aware of any unauthorised disclosure of Your Personal Data, so that we may investigate and fulfil our own regulatory obligations.

 If you have any concerns or complaints as to how we have handled Your Personal Data you may lodge a complaint with the UK’s data protection regulator, the ICO, who can be contacted through their website at https://ico.org.uk/global/contact-us/ or by writing to Information Commissioner’s Office, Wycliffe House, Water Lane, Wilmslow, Cheshire, SK9 5AF.